Our Reading Rationale

 More about reading at QMPS

 Reading is a priority for Queen Margaret Primary School.
 Early reading starts in EYFS with a focus on phonics teaching.
-In Key Stage One early reading is are taught using a Sounds-Write approach which all of our staff have been trained in. the focus is saying the sounds and reading the words - both for learning the initial sounds and those that are in the extended code (two letters one sound).
+In Key Stage One early reading is taught using a Sounds-Write approach which all of our staff have been trained in.
+The focus is saying the sounds and reading the words - both for learning the initial sounds and those that are in the extended code (two letters one sound).

 We have invested heavily more recently in specific books for our early readers that are matched to the children's phonic ability and time is spent ensuring that children are successful before they move onto the next book.
 We use Dandelion Readers/Launchers and Sounds-Write books for this.
 We also use these books further up the school where needed as well as project X books to supplement where appropriate.

 The children are read to in class daily using curriculum learning and stories shared at the end of the day.
 Children are taught to develop reading skills in school beyond phonic sessions through English lessons based on a Talk4Writing approach as well as Group Reading in KS1 and Whole Class Reading in KS2.
 The children have access to a wide range of high quality reading materials.

 Reading for pleasure is a vital part of our day and we encourage all children to read a range of books as well as having a Class Reading session at the end of the day, using an age appropriate, high quality text.
 Our teachers select books from our own QMPS Reading Spine or QMPS Poetry Spine.

 Whole Class Reading is a very important part of our curriculum in KS2.
 It allows our pupils to enjoy what we call a 'cover to cover' experience of a range of texts throughout their QMPS journey.
 Our children tell us that they enjoy sharing these texts with their peers and with adults in their classes.
 More information about the texts that we red during Whole Class Reading can be found below: